 - The researchers were not “blinded” when they observed the mice go through these tests.
 Well, at least they didn’t mention if they were blinded.

 - Like Séralini, the authors must have flunked basic statistics.
-The used a type of statistical test, called Student’s t-test, that was meant to determine the statistical significance of two independent groups of data.
+They used a type of statistical test, called Student’s t-test, which was meant to determine the statistical significance of two independent groups of data.
 The authors used it to identify differences between FOUR groups of data.
 It doesn’t work in those cases.

 Shaw and Tomljenovic retraction #2

 Another article co-authored by Shaw and Tomljenvic, published in Inorganic Biochemistry, was also subject to some strong criticism from me and the frequently cited Orac.
 This paper tried to convince us that aluminum adjuvants in vaccines caused autism.

 Predictably, according to Retraction Watch, Inorganic Biochemistry’s editor, John Dawson of the University of South Carolina, stated that: